 If you love shopping, there is no doubt that Mariahilfer Strasse is a great place to spend a warm, sunny day.
 On rainy days, you can enjoy a wide selection of huge and diverse shopping malls in and around Vienna.
 You can find the most comprehensive information in our article on shopping in Vienna.

-Another attraction located on the Mariahilfer shopping street is called IKONO.
+Another attraction on Mariahilfer Shopping Street is called IKONO.
 This is an interactive and modern attraction for the whole family.
 Read more about IKONO.